asoltys/OT-Contracts/README.md

 =============================================

-The goal is to create a variety of strong and legitimate server contracts, along with several equally strong and legitimate asset contracts, which can then be used to trade, for example: digital gold, digital silver, "digital" bitcoin, and other valuable assets and commodities, across many different servers.
+The goal is to create a variety of strong and legitimate server contracts, along with several equally strong and legitimate asset contracts—these contracts can then be used to trade, for example: digital gold, digital silver, "digital" bitcoin, and other valuable assets and commodities, across many different servers.
 The vision is for these servers to be low-trust and federated, using voting pools to secure and release assets with zero risk.

 See: https://github.com/FellowTraveler/Open-Transactions

-###Completed and working on
+###Completed and working on:
-* basic Digital Gold Grams asset contract
+* Completed: basic Digital Silver Grams asset contract
-* basic Digital Silver Grams asset contract
+* Completed: basic Digital Gold Grams asset contract
-* sample localhost contract taken directly from the Open Transactions sample-data folder
+* Working on: hosting basic public server
-* public server will be hosted within days, and public server contract published
+* Working on: publishing basic public server contract

+###What's been done, and what I'd like to do

-For now, I have two basic asset contracts for Digital Gold Grams, and Digital Silver Grams, aswell as a sample localhost contract.
-I'm currently working on completing a public server contract and getting it online—I should have that completed very soon.
+I currently have two basic asset contracts: Digital Gold Grams, and Digital Silver Grams; I would like to develop these asset contracts—as well as all of this project's future contracts—into proper technical and legal documents that can be used on plug and play for-profit servers.